Lev-TS/fm-fsfe-v2/readme.md

 - search file content: `grep -<option> "<search expression>" <dir>`
 - search inside gzip file: `zgrep -<option> "<search expression>" <dir>`

-# Nginx Config pasics
+# Nginx Config basics

 ## Nginx Redirect

 Just as in Express we can do redirect with Nginx.
-This redirect will happend even before we reach our app.
+This redirect will happened even before we reach our app.
 For example if we want to redirect ltscodes.com/help to https://developer.mozilla.org/en-US/ we should do the following:

 - `sudo vi /etc/nginx/sites-available/default`